 For example, I bought my girls new personalised stockings which mark Santa’s visit wherever they are on Christmas morning (they are late teens now and still put them out hopefully on Christmas Eve).
 On the lead-up to Christmas we have fun making yummy Christmas food (yes even as teens).
 And, we have a Christmas CD which it is mandatory to play as we decorate the tree (we have now upgraded to a Spotify playlist).

 This is a great time to introduce new traditions that mean something special to you, perhaps a festive ritual from your own childhood that you would like to pass onto your children.

 How to shift the single mum guilts this Christmas (cont.)

 For most of us, when we think of Christmas, we see big red flashing dollar signs.
 And quite frankly, this spoils all the fun.
 Having money worries is enough to ruin your Christmas altogether as you feel guilty for not being able to afford certain gifts or all the trimming on the day itself.

 There is so much you can do to banish these December downers.

 Firstly, plan early for Christmas and work out a budget based on what you realistically have to spend, without paying off your credit card for the next year.

 Secondly, stick to your budget.
 You have to be strong, but it will be a game-changer to eliminate guilt that can shadow Christmas.

 And finally, get creative!
-There are heaps ways to have cheap but cheerful Christmas that both you and your kids will love.
-Get more ideas from these articles:
+There are heaps ways to have a cheap but cheerful Christmas that both you and your kids will love.

 Every family has different opinions and budgets when it comes to buying gifts for our children.